10 Terrible Skin Issues In Dogs [When To Seek Help]

-What do you do when you find your pup with a skin problem?
-The first step is to get a correct diagnosis by your vet, which you should do right away for the comfort of your pet.
+What do you do when you spot that your dog has bumps on skin or suffering from a nasty rash?
+The first step is to get a correct diagnosis by your vet.
+He or she can tell you if it’s harmless pigmentation spots on dog skin or something that needs to be treated right away.
 Check out these 10 common skin issues in dogs, and get the scoop on which conditions could be serious.

 1. Allergic Dermatitis